napalm-automation/napalm/docs/validate/index.rst

     * You can also have a more strict validation.
 For example, if we go to ``get_bgp_neighbors``, we want to validate there that the ``default`` vrf has *only* the BGP neighbor ``192.0.2.2``.
       We do that by specifying at that level ``_mode: strict``.
 Note that the strict mode is specific to a level (you can add it to as many levels as you want).
-So, going back the the example, we are validating that only that BGP neighbor is present on that vrf but we are not validating that other vrfs don't exist.
+So, going back to the the example, we are validating only that the BGP neighbor is present on that vrf, but we are not validating that other vrfs don't exist.
 We are not validating all the data inside the BGP neighbor either, we are only validating the ones we specified.
     * Lists of objects to be validated require an extra key ``list``.
 You can see an example with